ill13/Notes/WordPressAndJQuery.md

 ````

-Your new file should look like above, (with your code inside)
+except with your code inside.

 In this snippet, I've put my javascript file (named  ```my_script.js```) in/at the root of my website; i.e., the same folder as ```wp-config.php```